 Risk assessments were in place for each person.
-Where a risk had been clearly identified there was guidance for staff on how to support people appropriately in order to minimise risk and keep people safe.
-For example, to prevent poor nutrition and hydration, skin integrity, falls and pressure sores.
+Where a risk had been clearly identified there was guidance for staff on how to support people appropriately to minimise risk and keep people safe, such as to prevent poor nutrition and hydration and falls.
 Risk assessments were reviewed monthly and updated as necessary.
 Health and safety risk assessments were completed for all areas of the building, as well as tasks which may present a risk.